RoganDawes/P4wnP1/README.rst

 - **Multi Keyboard language layout support** via Setup.cfg (no Need to worry about target language when using HID commands)
 - Automatic Link detection i both (RNDIS and ECM) Network Interfaces are enabled
 - Payload callbacks when target activates network, when target receives DHCP lease, when device is booted
+- If an USB OTG adapter is connected, P4wnP1 boots into interactive mode without running the payload, which allows easy configuration
+- SSH server is running by default

 Credits to
 ----------